 In a critique group, this isn’t true.
 The creator is sitting right there at the table.
 The risk of hurt feelings runs high, especially for someone whose work is under the microscope for the first time.
 And yet the need for honest responses is every bit as great.
 We’re gathered to help someone improve their work, and that can’t happen if we offer only praise.
 The most effective critiques follow the “sandwich” guideline, which is, “Share what is working well with the manuscript or illustration, then share what needs to be strengthened, and end with something that is working well.”
-Not only is this important–the creator needs to know what’s good, so he or she keeps doing it–it also helps keep spirits high.
+Not only is this important—the creator needs to know what’s good, so he or she keeps doing it—this approach also helps keep spirits high.

 One thing that I say to the work’s creator, that a focus group moderator doesn’t have to: